Recursive deep learning framework for forecasting the decadal world economic outlook: Results

 \subsubsection{Results: Developing Countries}

-This section presents the forecast results for developing countries.
-These countries are characterised by the fact that they have not yet established sound financial and social security systems and are still exploring the path of national development \citep{hudson2003international}, resulting in irregularities in their economic cycles \citep{bussmann2006trade}.
-At times they have no stable trends, a high probability of abnormal rises or falls, and the transparency and credibility of their data are often questioned, making forecasting more difficult \citep{feng2001political}.
+This section presents the forecast results for developing countries that are typically defined by countries that are still exploring the path of national development \cite{hudson2003international}, which at times result in irregularities in their economic cycles \cite{bussmann2006trade}.
+At times they have no stable trends, a high probability of abnormal rises or falls, and the transparency and credibility of their data are often questioned, making forecasting more difficult \cite{feng2001political}.
 In addition, the lack of historical data for Russia due to the collapse of the Soviet Union in 1991 has undoubtedly added to the difficulty of model fitting and forecasting.

-We present the results for Brazil in Figure \ref{fig:Brazil_RMSE} where in Panel (a)we observe that only ED-LSTM is better than the traditional time series statistical models.
-LSTM remains the worst performing deep learning model.
-Examining the step-by-step predictions we see that the RMSE of ED-LSTM has a certain amount of increase in the second step, but it is still the best at each step.
+We present the results for Brazil in Figure \ref{fig:Brazil_RMSE} and Table \ref{tab:Brazil_table}.
+We observe that only ED-LSTM is better than the traditional time series models for the test dataset, and LSTM remains the worst-performing deep learning model.
+Examining the step-by-step predictions, we see that the RMSE of ED-LSTM deteriorates in the second step, but remains the best model for every step.

-We presents the results for China in Figure \ref{fig:China_RMSE} where we observe that except for LSTM, the other three deep learning models are significantly better than the traditional time series models.
-The RMSE of LSTM is only slightly larger than that of ARIMA, and its prediction results are also much better than VAR's predictions.
-Among the top three deep learning models, ED-LSTM ranks first, but the stability is worse than the other two, CNN and BD-LSTM are ranked second and third.
-In Figure \ref{fig:China_RMSE} Panel (b), only the ED-LSTM remained stable in each step.
-The CNN performed on par with the ED-LSTM in the first two steps, but the prediction results in the third step were worse than all other models.
+We present the results for China in Figure \ref{fig:China_RMSE} and Table \ref{tab:China_table}, where we observe that except for LSTM, the other three deep learning models are significantly better than the traditional time series models.
+The RMSE of LSTM is only slightly worse than ARIMA, and also much better than VAR for the test dataset.
+Among the top three deep learning models, ED-LSTM ranks first, but the confidence interval (error bar) remains stable when compared with CNN and BD-LSTM.

-We present the results for India in Figure \ref{fig:India_RMSE} where we observe that the mean RMSE of all the deep learning models are in similar range, outperforming the ARIMA but worse than the VAR.
-In Panel (b), BD-LSTM and ED-LSTM do not fluctuate much at each step, while LSTM and CNNs prediction accuracy gradually deteriorates as the number of steps increases.
-Comparing the prediction curves of CNN and VAR, plots (C) and (d), we can see that although the mean RMSE of VAR is superior, the deep learning model appears to have better captured the structure of the trend.
+We present the results for India in Figure \ref{fig:India_RMSE} and Table \ref{tab:India_table}, where we observe that the mean RMSE of all the deep learning models are in a similar range for the test dataset, outperforming the ARIMA but worse than the VAR.
+Figure \ref{fig:India_RMSEplot} presents the prediction plots of the best models and compares them with the actual GDP growth rate.